LannonTheCannon/springboard_backup/READ_ME.txt

 Hello Springboard!

-The Springboard Decision Tree Speciality Coffee Case Study Tier 3 is located in 14_Supervised_Learning > 14.3_Decision_Trees
+The Random Forest Case Study Covid 19 jupyter notebook is found in Chapter 14_Supervised_Learning inside 14.4_Ensemble_Methods_and_Random_Forest .
+Have a great day!

 Kind Regards,